 Bilateral/Consolidation Chart Patterns Trading

 With bilateral/consolidation patterns the market can move in any direction after these patterns have formed.
-There are 2 types of consolidation patterns that form on charts:
+There are 2 types of consolidation patterns which form on the charts:

 - Symmetric Triangles - Consolidation chart patterns